 T-shirt sizing is powerful, and easy to set up, but there are a few things to watch out for as you implement this project estimation methodology:

 Solution: Establish sizes for common projects so everyone is on the same page.

 To prevent this problem, make sure you provide context for t-shirt sizes when you first roll them out.
 That way, you avoid the subjective component and ensure everyone on your team clearly understands the difference between an Extra Small, Small, and Medium t-shirt task.

 If your team can’t understand the nuances between multiple sizes, reduce the number of sizes they’re choosing from.
 Stick to S, M, L, and XL—or remove XL all together and stick to S, M, and L. You can always add more sizes if necessary.

 There are two huge benefits to t-shirt sizing: capacity planning and workload visibility.
 In both cases, you need a way to access everyone’s work in a centralized tool in order to reap the benefits.
 That’s where work management tools come in.

 Work management tools provide the clarity teams need in order to hit their goals faster.
 With these tools, you can coordinate people and work across your team, and ensure everyone has the information they need to accomplish their highest-impact work.
 To learn more, read our introduction to work management.

 With t-shirt sizing, you can assign rough estimates to virtually any kind of work.
 This is also a way to build workload management practices on your team, which helps you effectively gauge team member capacity and fight overwork.
-To use t-shirt sizing most effectively, make sure you’re tracking your work in a centrally accessible tool, like Asana.Create an Agile project plan template
+To use t-shirt sizing most effectively, make sure you’re tracking your work in a centrally accessible tool, like Asana.Create a project estimation template